Services for Students |

 University Bookstore

-The University Bookstore, located in the Garden Park Plaza, stocks textbooks and supplies used in courses, as well as a variety of University clothing and accessories.
+The University Bookstore, located in the Garden Park Plaza, 554 Garden Avenue, St. Louis, MO 63119, stocks textbooks and supplies used in courses, as well as a variety of University clothing and accessories.

 Financial Services

-The Business Office provides a check-cashing service for students.
 Short-term emergency loans are available to degree-seeking students on a "funds available" basis.
 The Office of Student Affairs administers these emergency loan funds.
-There is a maximum of $300 per student available each year.
-The Money for Textbooks program is also available to St. Louis and online students with financial aid who meet certain criteria.
+There is a maximum of $500 per student available each year.
+The Money for Textbooks program is also available to St. Louis, domestic and online students with financial aid who meet certain criteria.
 This program provides an advance on an expected refund so that students can purchase their textbooks in a timely fashion.

 Intercollegiate Athletics Program